 Most traditional colleges offer general education classes like communication, mathematics, humanities, and history.
-Generalized education expands students’ knowledge base and equips them with the necessary information that may be outside their field but which may come in handy in the future.
+Generalized education expands the student’s knowledge base and equips them with the necessary information that may be outside their field, but which may come in handy in the future.
 Trade schools, on the other hand, offer no such opportunities.
 Students miss the chance to explore generalized interests and limit their scope of learning to their chosen fields.

 Since most trade schools aim to prepare students to be part of the workforce at a much quicker time possible, students typically have rigorous coursework.
 Schedules-wise, they use more breaks, too.
 Month-long breaks between semesters that let allow them to catch their breaths are fairly uncommon.
 Trade school requires focus, attention, commitment, and hard work at a shorter period.

 Also known as junior colleges, community colleges offer significant incentives to students.
 It is ideal for those who want to explore their options first before committing to a 4-year university program on a schedule that works for them.
 This is where they can complete general courses while they weigh their options, allowing them ample time to figure out what to major in or which institution they will obtain their degree.

 Most community colleges are more affordable than universities and colleges that offer 4-year degree programs.
 As a preparation for a more long-term college education, community colleges are an ideal choice.
 They help prepare students on a path leading to 4-year undergraduate degrees.

 In the US, students can choose from more than a thousand community colleges all over the country.
 Interested students can weigh the pros and cons of attending one through the following:

 Community colleges are known to ease the transition to college and adult life.
 Some high school graduates are uncertain of the best career path to pursue.
 While trying to decide on their career path, they can attend a community college.